sogyeokdong9/MDN_JavaScript_CodeSandbox/Array.prototype.concat().md

 ## Descriptiond

 The `concat` method creates a new array.
-Th

-e array will first be populated by the elements in the object on which it is called.
+The array will first be populated by the elements in the object on which it is called.
 Then, for each argument, its value will be concatenated into the array — for normal objects or primitives, the argument itself will become an element of the final array; for arrays or array-like objects with the property [`Symbol.isConcatSpreadable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/isConcatSpreadable) set to a truthy value, each element of the argument will be independently added to the final array.
 The concat method does not recurse into nested array arguments.

 The `concat()` method is a [copying method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#copying_methods_and_mutating_methods).
 It does not alter `this` or any of the arrays provided as arguments but instead returns a [shallow copy](https://developer.mozilla.org/en-US/docs/Glossary/Shallow_copy) that contains the same elements as the ones from the original arrays.